Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2025/01/going-offline-efficiently/index.md

 ## Keep a browsable documentation, everywhere

 Never received a RTFM raising an Issue ?
-Make yourself a gift, read the documentation when approaching a new concept or feature of a package. 📖
+Make yourself a gift, read the documentation when approaching a new concept or feature of a package ! 📖

 ### Unix troubles